marco-willi/camera-trap-data-pipeline/docs/zooniverse_uploads.md

 ### Image Compression Options

 Per default the images are being compressed during the upload process.
-Use the following paramters to change that behavior:
+Use the following parameters to change that behavior:

 ```
 --save_quality 50 \